bucketeer-io/bucketeer-docs/docs/sdk/client-side/android/index.md

 ### Evaluating user

 The variation method determines whether or not a feature flag is enabled for a specific user.<br />
-To check which variation a specific user will receive, you can use the client like below.
+You can use the client like the one below to check which variation a specific user will receive.

 <Tabs>
 <TabItem value="kt" label="Kotlin">